Italian Sausage Stuffing

 • Veggies – celery, onion, and bell pepper add flavor and moisture to the mix

-• Sausage – ground Italian sausage is packed with flavor and takes this stuffing over the top, buy it ground or remove the meat from the casings if purchased in links
+• Sausage – ground sweet Italian sausage is packed with flavor and takes this stuffing over the top, buy it ground or remove the meat from the casings if purchased in links

-• Herbs – rosemary, sage, parsley, garlic, and salt and pepper, there is no shortage of flavor in this stuffing recipe!
+• Fresh Herbs – rosemary, sage, parsley, garlic, and salt and pepper, there is no shortage of flavor in this stuffing recipe!

 • Butter, eggs, and chicken broth round out the recipe and bring all the flavors together